-Nowadays, we are increasingly open to the unknown and this is very good.
-In the 60’s we already understood how to make love and not war.
-Are we still on the right track?
+Nowadays, we are becoming increasingly open to the unknown, and this is very positive.
+In the 1960s, we already understood the importance of making love instead of war.
+Are we still heading in the right direction?

 In the beginning, LinkedIn started with the principle that you should only connect with the people that you know.
-I believe it’s time to get rid of this old-fashioned principle.
-Here is why.
+It’s time we let go of this antiquated notion.
+Here’s why:

-➤ You: “Hi Manager at BIG COMPANY, I am incredibly motivated to work for your company, could you refer me to someone you know?”
+➤ You: “Hi, Manager at BIG COMPANY, I am highly motivated to work for your company.
+Could you refer me to someone you know?”

-What happens to the manager with a closed-door when he/she himself/herself will be looking for a job?
+What happens to the manager with a closed-door policy when they themselves are seeking employment?

-We are observing that people with higher positions are 10-15% more likely to get accepted when they invite new people.
+We have observed that individuals in higher positions are 10-15% more likely to be accepted when they send connection requests to new people.

-Even much more shocking is our observation that people with unfamiliar names are 10-15% less likely to get accepted when they invite new people.
+Even more shocking is our finding that individuals with unfamiliar names are 10-15% less likely to be accepted when they invite new connections.

-So the principle should be: “I only connect with people I know and with people that have an interesting position or a familiar last name.”
+Hence, the principle should be: “I connect with people I know and those who hold interesting positions or have familiar last names.”

-So what are we going to do about that?
-How do you act in real life?
+So, what can we do about it?
+How should we behave in real life?

 ➤ The Other: “Sorry dude, I don’t know you.”

-➤ You: “Hey man, enjoy your holidays in India and especially the food!”
+➤ You: “Hey man, enjoy your holidays in India, especially the food!”

-➤ The Other: “Sorry dude, I don’t know Indian food so I’m not gonna eat it.”
+➤ The Other: “Sorry dude, I don’t know Indian food, so I won’t eat it.”

-➤ You: “Hey man, so great that you go to Australia, especially the backpacking scene is amazing!”
+➤ You: “Hey man, it’s great that you’re going to Australia.
+The backpacking scene there is amazing!”

-➤ The Other: “Sorry dude, I don’t know these people so no-way I am going to speak to them.”
+➤ The Other: “Sorry dude, I don’t know these people, so I won’t engage with them.”

-Last but not least: How do you network if you don’t want to talk to people you don’t know?
+Last but not least: How can you network if you refuse to interact with unfamiliar individuals?